 Range: S4 Observation

-Quantification: one to many, necessary, dependent (1,n:1,1)
+Quantification: one to many, necessary, dependent (1,n:1,n)

 Scope note: This property associates an instance of I6 Belief Value with the instance of S4 Observation that gave rise to it.
 In this context, the "I6 Belief Value" represents a specific belief or knowledge held by an individual or system, while the "S4 Observation" refers to the particular observation or piece of information that led to the formation or update of that belief.
 By establishing this connection, the property allows for the tracking and analysis of beliefs and their underlying observations, facilitating the understanding of how beliefs are formed or updated based on observed information.